oldestlivingboy/assets/website/bio/description.markdown

 # Bio

-I develop and market popular, highly rated products.
+I’m a co-founder of [Massive](https://joinmassive.com), which is developing an alternative to ads and paywalls for making money and paying online and was motivated by my frustrations as an indie developer (and internet user) over most of the last decade.

-In the last 7 years, I’ve created 7 indie apps – for iOS, Android, Chrome, Firefox, Safari, and Opera – that’ve topped 1,000,000 active users and another 14 that’ve topped 10,000.
+In that time, I created 7 apps – for iOS, Android, Chrome, Firefox, Safari, and Opera – that’ve topped 1,000,000 active users and another 14 that’ve topped 10,000.
 Altogether, my apps have been installed more than 20,000,000 times, been rated an average of more than 4.5 out of 5 stars by users, and been featured more than 1,000 times by the press and by platform vendors – including [in Forbes](https://www.forbes.com/sites/kashmirhill/2013/07/24/dont-want-trackers-watching-your-web-and-smartphone-activity-this-start-ups-for-you/#), [on 60 Minutes](https://www.cbsnews.com/news/the-data-brokers-selling-your-personal-information/), and [by Apple](https://itunes.apple.com/app/werd-derp/id1152646495),